reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ## What You've Learned

 We've built a lot of new behavior in this section.
-Let's see what how the app looks with all those changes:
+Let's see how the app looks with all those changes:

 <iframe
   class="codesandbox"